Do you get concerned when your kids find English or Math or Science easy? If not, you’re in good company. If so, you’re one of the rare few.

 This is sad, but the longer term implications are downright scary.
 If students think things are easy, they’re that much less likely to build the skill set or resilience to navigate challenges (see Reason 2).

-When readings get more dense, essays get longer, and expectations get higher – in high school, then college – they fall behind in subjects they “were good at” / that “use to be easy” because they never learned to stay ahead.
+When readings get more dense, essays get longer, and expectations get higher – as they progress – they fall behind in subjects.
+Subjects they “were good at” / that “used to be easy” become hard because they never learned to stay ahead.

-Here’s the bottom line: the danger is not in bad grades – these are well known red flags and tend to precipitate action or at the very least awareness.
+The danger is not in bad grades – these are well known red flags and tend to precipitate action.
 The real danger is when they’re coasting and finding things “easy.”